-\begin{lemma} Let $(Y,y_o)$ be a compact pointed $G$-space and let $\nu$ be an ergodic $G$-invariant Borel probability measure on $Y$.
-Let $U \subset Y$ be an open set, and suppose that there exist a finite-index subgroup $G_o < G$ and a $G_o$-invariant Borel set $Z \subset U$ with positive $\nu$-measure.
-Then $U_{y_o}$ contains a piecewise periodic set. \end{lemma}
+\begin{theorem} Let $G$ be a finitely generated amenable group, and suppose that $G \acts (Y,\nu)$ is an ergodic Borel $G$-space.
+Let $A \subset G$ be a large set and $B \subset Y$ a Borel set with positive $\nu$-measure. \begin{enumerate} \item If $G$ is simple, then $\nu(AB) = 1$. \item If $G$ is a torsion group and $A \subset G$ is spread-out, then $\nu(AB) = 1$. \end{enumerate} \end{theorem}

-\begin{proof}[Sketch of proof] Upon possibly passing to further finite-index subgroups, we may without loss of generality assume that $G_o$ is normal in $G$.
-Let $\cF$ denote the factor of $(Y,\nu)$ consisting of all left-translates of $Z$.
-Since $G_o$ has finite index in $G$, we note that $\cF$ is finite, and thus the corresponding factor space is isomorphic to a \emph{finite} homogeneous space, say $K/L$, where $K$ is a finite group and $L$ a subgroup thereof, and $G$ acts on $K/L$ by left translations induced by a (surjective) homomorpism $\tau : G \ra K$.
-We conclude there exists $I \subset K/L$ such that $q^{-1}(I) = Z$ modulo null sets, where $q : Y \ra K/L$ is the corresponding factor map.
-In particular, we have $I \subseteq_\xi U$, where $\xi(J \times B) = \nu(q^{-1}(J) \cap B)$, and thus Lemma \ref{xxx2}, applied to $(X,\mu) = (K/L,m_{K/L})$ and $W = Y$, implies that we can find a subset $I_o \subset U_{y_o}$ and a left-invariant mean $\lambda$ such that